 You might find useful: Tips for driving in Iceland

 I wore with leggings and these make a great changing area at hot springs!!

-Mixture of long and short sleeves so you have options depending what the weather is doing!
+A mixture of long and short sleeves so you have options depending on what the weather is doing!

 These are great for sleeping in too.